Abandoned Cart Recovery: Step-by-Step Guide

-- You can enjoy the comfort of your cozy home, casually shopping in your pajamas.
+- you can enjoy the comfort of your cozy home, casually shopping wearing pajamas;

 Face-to-face interaction offers significant leverage when it comes to persuading people.
 A real person can answer your questions, provide guarantees, explain the deal's details and company’s policies, recommend the most suitable options, offer a discount, or just lighten the mood with an amicable impression.
 Entrepreneurs often fail to compensate for this lack of communication, relying primarily on a support team, FAQ, and chatbots.

-As a result, no one takes care of customers’ needs in advance, so they bail because they are left alone with these issues:
+As a result, no one takes care of customers’ needs in advance, so they are left alone with the following issues: